 The shortfalls in the energy supply curtail opportunities for education, quality health care, and access to information as well as the potential for income generation.

 For more information see energypedia.

-EnDev Nepal follows three approaches to provide electricity and clean cooking technology to rural communities.
-The country project supports the National Rural Electrification Programme implemented by the national utility (NEA) for grid extension.
+EnDev Nepal follows three main approaches to provide electricity and clean cooking technology to rural communities.
+The country project supports the National Rural Electrification Programme implemented by the national utility Nepal Electricity Authority (NEA) for grid extension.
 EnDev signed a grant agreement with NEA to partially finance grid extension to Community Rural Electrification Entities (CREE) through loans to communities.
-The repayment of these loans from the communities to NEA turns into a revolving fund for CREEs.
-EnDev provides organisational, technical, and financial support to the CREEs that manage electricity distribution within the community, and provides all necessary training to employees to operate as independent village utility.
-In total, 55 CREEs have been supported within the scheme.
-The repayment of these funds from the communities to NEA shall turn into a revolving fund for further support to CREEs in future.
-Despite the success, during this year’s CREEs have also observed that still many households are not connected to the lines mainly due to the high initial connection investment costs.
-Thus, the present grid densification programme deals with this issue by providing an incentive to those CREEs that can enable poor households with effective access to the grid while at the same time promoting productive uses of electricity in their operation areas.
+The repayment of these loans from the communities to the National Association of Community Electricity Users Nepal (NACEUN) (previously NEA managed) turns into a revolving fund for CREEs.
+EnDev provides organizational, technical, and financial support to the CREEs that manage electricity distribution within the community, and provides all necessary training to employees to operate as an independent village utility.
+In total, 60 CREEs have been supported within the scheme.
+The repayment of these funds from the communities to NACEUN shall turn into a revolving fund for further support to CREEs in the future.
+Despite its success, CREEs have also observed that still many households are not connected to the lines mainly due to the high initial connection investment costs.
+Thus, the present grid densification programme deals with this issue by providing an incentive to those CREEs that can enable marginalized/disaster-affected/ poor households with effective access to the grid while at the same time promoting productive uses of electricity in their operation areas.